ep0607/Beauty-Salon-Website-for-3-Friends-/README.md

-# 💄 Modern Beauty Salon Website
+# 💄 Three Friend Beauty Salon Website

 A fully responsive, modern beauty salon website built as a second-year web development project.
 This project showcases elegant design, smooth animations, and professional UI/UX using front-end technologies like HTML, CSS, Bootstrap, and JavaScript.